tommyettinger/colorful-gdx/README.md

 tweak requires using a ColorfulBatch instead of a SpriteBatch, but the API is almost the same, and is in `ycwcm/ColorfulBatch.java`.
 If you use a ColorfulBatch, you should also use ColorfulSprite instead of Sprite if you want to set a tweak per-sprite, but even a standard Sprite will render correctly.

+The new `GradientTools` class provides some simple methods that write to libGDX `FloatArray` objects, producing a sequence of packed float colors (allocating no objects) that go from one color to one or more later colors.
+Gradients produced by YCwCm should be a little smoother than ones made by the RGB `GradientTools`, and gradients made by IPT_HQ or Oklab should be even smoother.
+CIELAB... don't count on it.

 The palette used is a slight adjustment on DawnBringer's Aurora palette, a 256-color palette that gets less attention than his smaller pixel art palettes, but that has excellent coverage of most colors.
 The names used for colors in it are